SEPTEMBER 23 -TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 41:17-43:13; EPHESIANS 2:1-22; PSALMS 67:1-7; PROVERBS 23:29-35

 Having dismissed the false gods worshiped by those who have been turned to idolatry, Isaiah highlights the supremacy of the true God, the Holy One of Israel, who accurately assesses history and predicts the future.

 In verses 25-27, Isaiah gives evidence of this by foretelling the rise of King Cyrus of the Medo-Persian Empire.
 Cyrus represents the north (Media) and the east (Persia) and so he is described as being ‘stirred up from the north’ and coming from ‘the rising of the sun’ (the east).
-He will call upon the name of the Lord, in the sense of using diplomatic god-talk, when he decrees official permission and sponsorship for Israel to return to Jerusalem under his rule (Ezra 1:1-4).
-He was a Zoroastrian and not a true worshiper of the God of Israel.
+He will call upon the name of the Lord, in the sense of using diplomatic god-talk when he decrees official permission and sponsorship for Israel to return to Jerusalem under his rule (Ezra 1:1-4).
+Cyrus was a Zoroastrian, and not a true worshiper of the God of Israel.
 Yet God used him as His instrument in bringing an end to the Babylonian exile and sponsoring the people’s return to Jerusalem.